XenitAB/xenitab.github.io/docs/xks/developer-guide/cloud-iam.md

 title: Cloud IAM
 ---

 Sometimes applications will need to integrate with other cloud resources as they require things like persistent data storage.
-When working with XKS each namespace is accompanied by a Azure resource group or a AWS account.
+When working with XKS each namespace is accompanied by an Azure resource group or an AWS account.
 This is where cloud resources can be created by each tenant.
 To keep things simple it may be a good idea to not share these resources across multiple tenants, as one of the tenants has to own the resource.
 Instead look at other options like exposing an API inside the cluster instead.
 As ony may expect the authentication methods differ when running XKS in Azure and AWS.
 This is because the APIs and underlying authentication methods differ greatly.
-It is important to take this into consideration when reading these documentation.
+It is important to take this into consideration when reading this documentation.

 ## Cloud Providers

 ### Azure

-The reccomended way to authenticate towards Azure in XKS is to make use of [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) which runs inside the cluster.
+The recommended way to authenticate towards Azure in XKS is to make use of [AAD Pod Identity](https://github.com/Azure/aad-pod-identity) which runs inside the cluster.
 AAD Pod Identity allows Pods within the cluster to use [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to authenticate towards Azure.
 This removes the need for static credentials that have to be passed to the Pods.
-It works by intercepting API requests before the leave the cluster and will attach the correct credential based on the Pod source of the request.
+It works by intercepting API requests before they leave the cluster and will attach the correct credential based on the source Pod of the request.

 Each tenant namespace comes preconfigured with an [AzureIdentity](https://azure.github.io/aad-pod-identity/docs/concepts/azureidentity/) and
 [AzureIdentityBinding](https://azure.github.io/aad-pod-identity/docs/concepts/azureidentitybinding/).
-These have been setup so that the identity has access to the tenants resource group.
+These have been setup so that the identity has access to the tenant's resource group.
 All that has to be done to enable the managed identity is to add the label `foo` to the Pod.
 The preconfigured AzureIdentity has a labelselector which expects the label to have the same value as the namespace name.